The Cabin in the Woods: Plot

-In an underground laboratory, engineers Gary Sitterson and Steve Hadley discuss plans for a mysterious ritual, after a similar operation in Stockholm has just ended in failure.
+In an underground laboratory, engineers Gary Sitterson and Steve Hadley discuss preparations for a mysterious ritual.
+The Stockholm operation recently failed, leaving only their facility and one in Japan to undertake the process, with the latter holding a perfect record.

-American college students Dana Polk, Jules Louden, Curt Vaughan, Holden McCrea, and Marty Mikalski are spending their weekend at Curt's cousin's cabin in the forest.
-From the lab, Sitterson and Hadley remotely control the cabin and manipulate the students by intoxicating them with mind-altering drugs that have effects such as hindering rational thinking and increasing libido.
-The lab departments take bets on what kind of monster will attack the students and discuss the failures of international operations.
-In the cabin's cellar, the group finds bizarre objects, including the diary of Patience Buckner, a cabin resident abused by her sadistic family.
-Dana recites incantations from the diary and inadvertently summons the zombified Buckner family.
+American college students Dana Polk, Jules Louden, Curt Vaughan, Holden McCrea, and Marty Mikalski are spending their weekend at Curt's cousin's cabin in the woods.
+From the lab, Sitterson and Hadley remotely control the cabin and manipulate the students' behavior with mind-altering drugs.
+They lure the group into the cabin's cellar which contains an assortment of bizarre objects.
+Dana finds the diary of Patience Buckner, a cabin resident abused by her sadistic family.
+Dana recites incantations from the diary and inadvertently awakens the whole Buckner family as zombies.

 Hadley releases pheromones to induce Curt and Jules to have sex outside.
-They are attacked by the zombies and Jules is decapitated while Curt escapes.
-Marty discovers concealed surveillance equipment in his room before being dragged off by a zombie and presumably killed.
-The lab workers learn that the rite in Japan has also failed, meaning that the American rite is "humanity's last hope".
+The Buckners attack them, killing Jules while Curt flees.
+Marty discovers concealed surveillance equipment in his room before being stabbed and dragged off by a zombie.
+The lab workers learn that the site in Japan has also failed, meaning that the American site is "humanity's last hope".
 Curt, Holden, and Dana attempt to escape in their RV, but Sitterson triggers a tunnel collapse to block them.
 Curt attempts to jump a ravine on his motorcycle to seek help on the other side, but crashes into a force field and falls to his death.
-Holden and Dana realize that their experience is staged and controlled.
-As they try to escape in the RV, Holden is killed by a zombie, and Dana is attacked once the RV crashes into the lake.
+Dana then realizes that their experience is staged and controlled.
+Holden is killed by a zombie while driving the RV, causing it to crash into the lake.
+Dana manages to escape and swim to the lake's dock, but a zombie corners and brutally attacks her.